 Biggest Tire on 2019 Ram 1500 with Stock Rims

 The biggest tire you can fit on a Ram 1500 with stock rims are 37”x12.5

 As mentioned, you will need to do a little bit of trimming on the inside fender liner.
 This applies to 2500, 3500, and Power Wagon stock wheels.
 The Power Wagon wheel has a slight advantage since it has a wider offset wheel in stock form, meaning there is a bit more backspace clearance.

-Going bigger tires might look awesome, however you want to limit how big you go, especially if you still want to maintain full functionality of your truck.
+Going bigger tires might look awesome, however, you want to limit how big you go, especially if you still want to maintain the full functionality of your truck.
 Bigger isn’t always better since the bigger you go, the more modifications you’ll need to make.